 Beth Israel Synagogue (Oranjestad, Aruba) Explained

-Beth Israel Synagogue is the synagogue of the Aruban Jewish community, located in Oranjestad, Aruba.
-Beth Israel Synagogue is an independent congregation with a liberal style similar to Reform Judaism or Conservative Judaism.[1]
+The Beth Israel Synagogue is a Progressive Jewish congregation and synagogue, located at Adriaan Laclé Boulevard 2, in Oranjestad, Aruba.
+Established as a congregation in 1956, the synagogue was completed in 1962.
+The Aruban Jewish community is an independent congregation with a liberal style similar to Reform or Conservative Judaism.[1]

 Community